Ice and snow on roads and streets

 The Winter Service season lasts from the end of October to mid April.
 This can be extended if necessary.
-The Met Office provides Roads Service with special weather forecasts.
+The Met Office provides TransportNI with special weather forecasts.

 When is salt not normally spread?

-- when raining due to the risk of wash-off
+- when heavy rain is occurring, due to the risk of salt wash-off

-- on dry roads, as moisture is required for ice to form
+- on dry roads where frost is not predicted to form

 Advice when driving in icy or snowy conditions